fishsticksnom/guides/orange_pi/english_opiz2_official.md

 7. Update and Upgrade..
 8. Activate Wifi.
 9. Delete oranpi user

-<h2>Download the image from the website.</h2>
+## Download the image from the website.

-<p>Go to the official <a href="http://www.orangepi.org/html/serviceAndSupport/index.html" target='_blank'></a>Orange Pi website, select your board.</p>
+<p>Go to the official <a href="http://www.orangepi.org/html/serviceAndSupport/index.html" target='_blank'>Orange Pi </a>website, select your board.</p>

-<p>Select a distro, for this guide I will pick Debian, but feel free to select any other.</p>
+Select a distro, for this guide I will pick Debian, but feel free to select any other.

-**All the distros are save in google drive**
+**All the distros are save in google drive.**

-<p>Pick a version, at this time I will download Orangepizero2_3.0.6_debian_bullseye_server_linux5.16.17, this version is the headless version.
-This will not have a desktop enviorment, if you like to use one with it, choose the xfce or the desktop version.</p>
+Pick a version, at this time I will download Orangepizero2_3.0.6_debian_bullseye_server_linux5.16.17, this version is the headless version.
+This will not have a desktop enviorment, if you like to use one with it, choose the xfce or the desktop version.

 <h2>Download Raspberry Pi Imager</h2>

-<p>You can install this software using the terminal or downloading the app from the <a href="https://www.raspberrypi.com/software/">website</a>.</p>
+<p>You can install this software using the terminal or downloading the app from the <a href="https://www.raspberrypi.com/software/">Raspberry</a> website.</p>

 **Terminal:**